pikdum/blog/content/posts/thistle-tea/index.md

 ## Day 20 - June 21

-To reproduce that issue, I connected to my local server from my laptop on the same network.
+To reproduce the issue from the previous night, I connected to my local server from my laptop on the same network.
 On my laptop, I used `tc` to simulate a ton of latency and wired things up so equipment would change on any movement instead of just jump.
-This sent a ton of packets when spinning and I was finally able to reproduce.
+This sent a lot of packets when spinning and I was finally able to reproduce.

 ![](20240621_23h35m50s_grim.avif)

-Turns out, the crashing issues were from the server not receiving an entire packet, but still trying to decrypt and handle it.
+Turns out the crashing issues were from not receiving a complete packet, but still trying to decrypt and handle it.
 I was handling if the server got more than one packet, but not if the server got a partial packet.

-Referencing Shadowburn, the fix for this was to let the packet data accumulate until there's enough to handle.
+Referencing Shadowburn's implementation, the fix for this was to let the packet data accumulate until there's enough to handle.
-Seems to have fixed all of the network-related issues.
+This finally resolved the weird decryption issue I ran into on day 7.

-To fix the guid collision issue, I added a large offset to creature guids so they'll never conflict with players.
+For the guid collision issue, I added a large offset to creature guids so they won't conflict with player guids.

 ## Day 21 - June 22